rafaelvolpi/stock-images/README.md

 ### Searching and Importing Images

 1. Go to **Media > Stock Images** in your WordPress admin
-2. Select your preferred image source (Unsplash or Pexels) from the dropdown
+2. Select your preferred image source from the dropdown (only configured APIs will be shown)
 3. Enter a search term in the search box
 4. Browse through the results
 5. Click the size button (S, M, L) on any image you want to import
 6. The image will be downloaded and added to your WordPress Media Library with proper attribution

+**Note**: The source selector dropdown will only show APIs that you have configured.
+If you haven't configured any API keys, you'll see a message prompting you to configure at least one API key in the settings.

 ### Using Imported Images